 Clumps not only define the workload for an MPI process, they also serve to block data for shared memory parallelism when using OpenMP or streaming on the Cray X1.
-The number of clumps per MPI process is determined by the parallel configuration of the model at run time, but it may be set explicitly by setting the clump_pproc namelist variable to the desired number of clumps per process.
+The number of clumps per MPI process is determined by the parallel configuration of the model at run-time, but it may be set explicitly by setting the clump_pproc namelist variable to the desired number of clumps per process.
 When run serially or with MPI-only parallelism, one clump per process is used.
 When OpenMP is enabled, the number of clumps per process is set to the maximum number of OpenMP threads available.
 On the Cray X1 when OpenMP is disabled, CSDs are interpreted by the compiler in place of OpenMP directives, and the number of clumps per process is set to four to take maximum advantage of the four SSP units on an MSP.

-2.3 Filters

-In addition to clumps, another set of structures, called "filters," was added to better support vectorized processing of columns and PFTs.
+2.1.2 Filters for Vector Performance In addition to clumps, another set of structures, called "filters", was added to better support vectorized processing of columns and PFTs.
 Filters group like columns or PFTs based on their process-specific categorization and are used for indirect addressing into the main data structure hierarchy.

 Filters are created for snow, non-snow, lake, non-lake, and bare soil columns and PFTs for each clump of gridcells.
-Most filters are initialized once, but the snow and non-snow filters must be reconstructed as snowfall and melting occur.
+Many filters are initialized once, but the snow and non-snow filters must be reconstructed as snowfall and melting occur, and the vegetated PFT filter must be reconstructed in DGVM as die-off and establishment occur.